yizhiwang96/deepvecfont/README.md

 	<img src="imgs/teaser.svg">
 </div>

+## Updates
+### 2022-07-03
+- DeepVecFont can now read data from single files when training, which significantly reduces memory consuming.
+- DeepVecFont now better supports training images with resolution of 128 * 128, which should give better results. (the default image size now is 128 * 128, switch back to 64 by setting `image_size` in `options.py` to `64`.)
+- [To Do] adding Chinese vector font support (will be available soon)
 ## Demo
 ### Few-shot generation
 Given a few vector glyphs of a font as reference, our model generates the full **vector** font: